ConesaLab/courses-SQANTI_verse/classification_worksheet.md

 13. **How many transcripts are predicted to be subject to nonsense-mediated decay?
 What does it mean?**
     <details><summary>Answer</summary>475.
     Nonsense-mediated decay (NMD) is a cellular mechanism that degrades mRNA transcripts containing premature stop codons, preventing the production of truncated proteins that could be harmful to the cell.
-SQANTI3 is able to flag transcripts like this if during the ORF prediction, a STOP codon is found before the TTS
+SQANTI3 is able to flag transcripts like this if during the ORF prediction, a STOP codon is found before the TTS.
     <!-- TODO: Complete this with additional details on NMD and its implications for transcript analysis. -->
     </details><br>